cilokmblenyek/PBKK-php-native-local/README.md

 4. Add, edit, or delete items using the form and buttons on the page.

 This application demonstrates basic CRUD operations in PHP, providing a clear example of how to manage data using PHP arrays and form handling.

----

-This `README` provides a comprehensive overview of the functionality and inner workings of the PHP CRUD application.